The Day the Earth Erupted

 (Part 2: Natural Disasters)

-July 18 is a day marked by enormous devastation caused by both God and man.
-Part two are the acts of God.
+July 18 is a day marked by the enormous devastation caused by both God and man.
+Part 1 addresses the days man-made mayhem.
+Part 2 covers the acts of God.

 On the Caribbean island of Montserrat, the Soufrière Hills volcano erupts.
 Over the course of several years, it devastates the island, destroying the capital and forcing most of the population to flee.
 Much of the island remains uninhabitable.